zrromero/zrromero.github.io/docs/ComponentSelection.md

 ### **Motor Driver**
+To find our motor driver, I needed a driver that either works in I2C format or SPI format.
+It also needs to be able to provide enough power for our motors to avoid running them below optimal efficiency.
 | **Selected Product**     | **Rationale for Optimal Solution**                                              |
 |------------------|-----------------------------------------------------------------------------------------|
 | DRV8830DGQR <br> ![Motor Driver 2](images/components/DRV8830DGQR.jpg){: style="max-width: 250px; max-height: 250px;" } <br> Price: $2.09 <br> [Digikey](https://www.digikey.com/en/products/detail/texas-instruments/DRV8830DGQR/2520903) / [Datasheet](https://www.ti.com/lit/ds/symlink/drv8830.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1738989981632&ref_url=https%253A%252F%252Fwww.ti.com%252Fgeneral%252Fdocs%252Fsuppproductinfo.tsp%253FdistId%253D10%2526gotoUrl%253Dhttps%253A%252F%252Fwww.ti.com%252Flit%252Fgpn%252Fdrv8830) | The DRV8830DGQR motor driver is essential for controlling your 2-motor system.
 It can efficiently drive the motors, offering low power consumption and integrated fault protection.
 Given that you're working with a 12V supply and needing to control motors at lower voltages (like 3.3V for logic), this driver will provide smooth motor control while minimizing power loss and ensuring safety with overcurrent protection. |